tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 comments: true
 categories: scala
 sidebar: false
-published: false
+published: true
 keywords: "scala, scala learning curve, training, pluralsight"
-description: "Scala's learning curve; expect a quick ramp up but a shallower increase (slow down) as you adopt more sophisticated and advanced functional features."
+description: "Scala's learning curve; expect a quick ramp up in skill but a shallower increase (slow down) as you adopt more sophisticated and advanced functional features.
+Read more."
 ---

 If you've just started to learn Scala and are wondering what to expect, it's fairly typical to experience a quick ramp up in skill followed by a slower adoption of the more sophisticated features.
 In this post, I talk about what I think of as a typical learning curve.

 {% img center ../../../../../images/learning_curve.png 752 389 %}

-Taken from my forthcoming [Pluralsight](www.pluralsight.com) course, the chart shows experience (or time) along the `x` axis and some measure of "learning" on the `y`.
+Taken from my forthcoming [Pluralsight](http://www.pluralsight.com) course, the chart shows experience (or time) along the `x` axis and some measure of "learning" on the `y`.

 <!-- more -->